arnoldmw/thremulate/README.md

 ## Support

-Having problems?
+Encountering problems?
 Open up an issue.

 Got a private comment?
-Send me an [email](thremulate@gmail.com).
-(It is not fun running SIFT(forensic workstation) every time I read email)
+Send me an email thremulate@gmail.com.
+(It is not fun running SIFT(forensic workstation) every time I read email.
+So keep it clean :wink:)